-Email: diocese@rocor.org.au Website: www.rocor.org.au Phone: 02 9747 5892 Fax: 02 9747 5109 The required components of a Child-safe Child-Friendly Church entity are:
+The required components of a Child-safe Child-Friendly Church entity are:

-- 1. ANZ Diocese Child- Safe Child-Friendly Policy . - a.
-This component upholds our obligation to a safe environment for children and young people by outlining our commitment in maintaining the safety and wellbeing or our children and young people. - b.
+1. ANZ Diocese Child- Safe Child-Friendly Policy.

+- a.
+This component upholds our obligation to a safe environment for children and young people by outlining our commitment in maintaining the safety and wellbeing of our children and young people. - b.
 Supporting this policy is the ANZ Diocese Inappropriate Behaviour Policy (refer to Diocesan Administration Handbook). - c.
 Each Church entity is required to implement its own Child-Safe Child-Friendly Policy Statement.
 The local policy can reflect specific situations/environments so long as it does not compromise the Diocesan Policy on commitment, participation and zero tolerance.
+See Appendix 1 for a recommended template.

+2. Compliance.

-See Appendix 1 for a recommended template. - 2.
-Compliance. - a.
-A Working With Children Check (WWC) or a police check is required by law in most States and Territories for all religious organisations.
-The ANZ Diocese Working with Children Policy describes the required compliance from its perspective (refer to Diocesan Administration Handbook). - b.
+- a.
+A Working With Children Check (WWC) (or its equivalent) is required by law in all States and Territories for all religious organisations. - b.
 To support the compliance procedure, all Church entities are required to keep a register of all persons identified in the ANZ Diocese Working with Children Policy that require a check and to send to the Diocese their Child-Safe Child-Friendly Church/Parish Report.
-See Appendix 2 for a recommended template. - 3.
-Situational Prevention and Management of Risks. - a.
-Diocesan policy requires all Church entities to implement a Risk Management Plan as specified in the Diocesan Administration Handbook section 3. - Each Church entity is required to implement a Child and Young People Risk Management Strategy.
+See Appendix 2 for a recommended template.

+3. Situational Prevention and Management of Risks.

+a.
+Diocesan policy requires all Church entities to implement a Risk Management Plan as specified in the Diocesan Administration Handbook section 3.

+Policy number POL010 Version 1.02

+Responsibility Office Approved by Ruling Bishop 2013

+Scheduled review date 2020 Page Number 8

+b.
+Each Church entity is required to implement a Child and Young People Risk Management Strategy.
 All high risk activities and special events must be incorporated and addressed.
-See Appendix 3 for guidelines and a recommended template. - 4.
-Diocese/Parish Code of Conduct. - a.
+See Appendix 3 for guidelines and a recommended template.

+4. Diocese/Parish Code of Conduct.

+- a.
 This component is supported by ANZ Diocese Inappropriate Behaviour Policy as well as the Diocese Code of Conduct for Working With Children and Young People. - b.
 Each Church entity is required to implement a complementary Code of Conduct for Diocesan Employees, Clergy, Church Workers and Volunteers.
 See Appendix 4 for a recommended template.
 Each affected person is required to read and sign this declaration.
-Signed documents are required to be filed in a secure manner with Church records. - 5.
-Communication process: Child Participation, Parent Participation. - a.
-Each Church entity is required to adopt and display the communications logo recommended in Appendix 10. - 6.
-Selection, Screening and Training of Child-Safe Contact Person and Volunteers. - a.
+Signed documents are required to be filed in a secure manner with Church records.

+5. Communication process: Child Participation, Parent Participation.

+a.
+Each Church entity is required to adopt and display the communications logo recommended in Appendix 10.

+6. Selection, Screening and Training of Child-Safe Contact Person and Volunteers.

+- a.
 Governance Standards described in Metropolitan Hilarion's Ukase No 1-23-11 are mandatory in supporting the process to be used in the selection and screening of Church workers. - b.
 Each Church entity is required to implement an appropriate process for the selection, screening and training of church workers.
-See Appendices 5, 6 & 7 for recommended guidelines and a template. - 7.
-Procedures for disclosures and complaints. - a.
+See Appendices 5, 6 & 7 for recommended guidelines and a template.

+7. Procedures for disclosures and complaints.

+a.
 Each Church entity is required to implement appropriate procedures.
 See Appendices 8 & 9 for recommended guidelines and template.

+8. Training

+- a.
+Every person in an appointed position where they will be working face to face with a child or a young person must undergo training. - b.
+Each Church entity is required to adopt and display the communications logo recommended in Appendix 10.
+Additionally a communication process should be established with child and parent participation.

+Policy number POL010 Version 1.02

+Responsibility Office Approved by Ruling Bishop 2013

+Scheduled review date 2020 Page Number 9